hnt4499/vebits-api/README.md

 cd vebits_api/
 pip install -e .
 ```
 That's it!
-To make use of available scripts for data manipulating/processing/visuali
+To make use of available scripts for data manipulating/processing/visualization, simply copy all scripts under `scripts` folder to your working directory.

 ## TODO:
 - [ ] Complete README.md: Requirements, Build from source, Usage, Reference, Examples.
 - [ ] Incorporate DarkNet into this package.
 - [ ]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5MDQzNDUyNV19
+eyJoaXN0b3J5IjpbMjE0NDg1ODddfQ==
 -->